mihaildu/petbook/README.md

    node app.js
    ```

-10. visit the website on localhost (port should be 5000)
+10. visit the website (port should be 5000)

+    e.g. if you are running it on localhost

     ```
     http://127.0.0.1:5000/
     ```